Reading time: 5 minutes

 Compound interest means you earn interest on your interest.
 The longer this compounding continues, the bigger your savings will be.

 In the context of super, your money is locked away for upwards of four decades until you retire.
-During that time, all investment earnings on your savings is reinvested.
+During that time, all investment earnings on your savings are reinvested.

 Tax-efficient savings vehicle

-Concessional (before tax) contributions into super are taxed at just 15% on the way in.
-That includes your employer’s Super Guarantee (SG) payments, salary sacrifice arrangements and tax-deductible personal contributions, up to an annual limit of $25,000.
+Concessional (tax-deductible) contributions into super are taxed at just 15% on the way in.
+That includes your employer’s Super Guarantee (SG) payments, salary-sacrifice arrangements and tax-deductible personal contributions, up to an annual cap.
+In 2024-25, the concessional cap is $30,000.
+If you have unused cap amounts from previous years you may be able to contribute more than the usual limit under the carry-forward rule.

-Because concessional contributions are made before tax, they provide significant tax savings for higher income earners.
-Instead of paying income tax at a marginal rate of up to 45% you pay contributions tax of just 15%, or 30% if you earn more than $250,000 a year.
+Because concessional contributions are made before tax (or provide a tax deduction for personal contributions you make from your after-tax earnings), they offer significant tax savings for higher income earners.
+Instead of paying income tax at a marginal rate of up to 45% you pay contributions tax of just 15%, or 30% if your income and concessional contributions total more than $250,000 a year.

-However, making extra super contributions is generally tax effective if you earn more than $37,000 a year.
+However, making extra super contributions is generally very tax effective if you earn more than $45,000 a year, which is when the 30% marginal tax rate kicks in.

 But wait, there’s more.
 The biggest tax savings are left till last.